 - Vision problems

-Usually, women tend to notice the hormone-related symptoms before they experience headaches and vision problems.
-This is because the tumor will affect the function of the pituitary gland first, and then press on the surrounding brain tissue later as it grows larger.
+Usually, women tend to notice hormone-related symptoms before they experience headaches and vision problems.
+Your doctor will test for prolactin blood levels in women with unexplained milk secretion, or irregular menses or infertility, This is because the tumor will affect the function of the pituitary gland first, and then press on the surrounding brain tissue later as it grows larger.

 Other Causes of Prolactinoma